 Note: Short length (1-sec sequence) simulation results are shown.
 The runtime data are not accurate.
-More results will be updated.
+The results of the anchor in Table 1 and Table 2 have not yet been obtained for Class A1 and Class A2.
+Table 1 and Table 2 will be updated, while Table 3 is complete.

 It is shown that the proposed method with the slice chunks achieves better coding efficiency than that with the slices while satisfying the same low latency requirement.